Kent County Public Library

 The Friendly Library on the Highway!"

 Kent County Public Library, "The Friendly Library on the Highway," is part of the Kent County Department of Community Services.
 The Kent County Public Library operates a bookmobile that makes weekly stops throughout the County.
 Your Kent County library card is accepted at public libraries statewide.
 We offer free programs, materials, eBooks/eAudiobooks, licensed databases, and Internet access, including WiFi.
+Our public computer workstations, however, operate only until 1/2-hour prior to closing.
+Check-out of materials is available until 15-minutes prior to closing.

 All Programs are free, open to the public and take place at the Kent County Public Library.